 Jul in Oslo

-How to celebrate a Norwegian Christmas.
-December in Oslo is a time of celebration and traditions including advent calendars, julenisser, julebord and Lucia.
+How to celebrate a Norwegian Christmas: December in Oslo is a time of celebration with traditons such as advent calendars, julenisser, julebord and Lucia.

 Jul was a common Nordic term for the great pagan festival celebrated around the winter solstice.
 This is the day with the shortest time from sunrise to sunset.
-Today Jul is a holiday based on Christianity and celebrated with Christmas Eve, 24 December, as the highlight of the Christmas celebration.
+Today Jul is a holiday based on Christianity.
+Christmas Eve on December 24 is the highlight of the Christmas celebration in Norway.

-On Christmas Eve it is common to invite friends and family to a traditional dinner, often pinnekjøtt or ribbe, depending on local traditions.
+On Christmas Eve it is common to invite friends and family to a traditional dinner, often "pinnekjøtt", a lamb dish, or "ribbe," which is pork belly.
+In Oslo, ribbe is more common, wherase pinnekjøtt is tradtional in parts of eastern Norway.
 Julenissen (Santa Claus) knocks on the door after dinner and children typically open their presents one by one.

 Advent calendar